Strategic Movement Paths¶

 Next Steps¶

-- Confirm Your Current Position: Use strategic positions assessment
+- Confirm Your Current Position: Use the position assessment on the Two-Axis Model page

 - Select Your Target Path: Based on business trajectory and change capacity